-Subrecipient shall periodically convene local partners, including Rapid Response and business engagement teams, too:
+Subrecipient shall periodically convene local partners, including Rapid Response and business engagement teams, to:

-- Evaluate local service demand; - Implement strategies to meet local demand; and - Continuously improve Rapid Response services to individuals and businesses.
+- Evaluate local service demand, - Implement strategies to meet local demand; and - Continuously improve Rapid Response services to individuals and businesses.

-Q. JOB CLUBS
+M. JOB CLUBS

 Subrecipient shall provide hands-on group learning sessions, or Job Clubs, that provide information on the current labor market, niche boards, how to market an OJT, and identify transferrable skills.
-Job clubs will help dislocated workers share their experiences, job leads and builds confidence by becoming better prepared and organized to conduct their job search.
+Job clubs will help dislocated workers share their experiences and job leads and build confidence by becoming better prepared and organized to conduct their job search.
 Sessions will address current and local needs, prepare dislocated workers to be competitive in the current labor market, and focus on topics such as LinkedIn and effective networking.
+Job Clubs are a tool to serve multiple customers when appropriate.

-R. SUPPORTIVE SERVICES
+N. SUPPORTIVE SERVICES